pascalhubacher/HitachiBlockAPI/README.md

-# StorageRestAPI<br />
+# HitachiBlockRestAPI<br />
-Storage Rest API Class<br />
+Hitachi Block Rest API Class<br />

-With this class it is a lot easier to work with the Configuration Rest API as it automatically gets the storage id and it creates/deletes sessions for all tasks.
+With this class it is a lot easier to work with the Configuration Manager Rest API as it automatically gets the storage id and it creates/deletes sessions for all tasks.
 Also the responses are formatted as a python dict to easily select or search for specific information.

 ## Available functions